rackerlabs/support-how-to/content/rackspace-monitoring/monitoring-network-traffic.md

     # Private Interface
     vnstat -u -i eth1

-Here is the package that we will need to install on your server for IPtraf
+Here is the package that we will need to install on your server for IPtraf.

-You can search for the package like this :
+You can search for the package like this:

     yum search iptraf
     ## iptraf.x86_64 : A console-based network monitoring utility.

-To install here is the command :
+To install, here is the command :

     yum install iptraf.x86_64